peteroupc/peteroupc.github.io/random.md

 <a id=Seed_Generation></a>
 ### Seed Generation

+To generate an N-bit seed for a PRNG, the following is generally done.

-In general, especially for cryptographic RNGs, **to generate an N-bit seed, enough data needs to be gathered from nondeterministic sources to reach N bits of entropy or more**.
+1. Gather enough data from _nondeterministic sources_ to reach N bits of _entropy_ or more.

-Once data with enough entropy is gathered, it might need to be condensed into a seed to initialize a PRNG with.
-Following (Cliff et al., 2009)<sup>[**(15)**](#Note15)</sup>, it is suggested to generate an N-bit seed using an HMAC (hash-based message authentication code) at least N times 3 bits long; in that sense, take data with at least as many bits of entropy as the HMAC size in bits, generate the HMAC with that data, then take the HMAC's first N bits.
-See also NIST SP 800-90B sec.
-3.1.5.1 and RFC 4086 sec.
-4.2 and 5.2.
+2. Then, condense the data into an N-bit seed, a process called _randomness extraction_.<sup>[**(43)**](#Note43)</sup>

+Randomness extraction is discussed in NIST SP 800-90B sec.
+3.1.5.1, RFC 4086 sec.
+4.2 and 5.2, and (Cliff et al., 2009)<sup>[**(15)**](#Note15)</sup>.
+The latter reference reviewed the use of HMAC (hash-based message authentication code) algorithms, and implies that one way to generate a seed is as follows:

+1. Take data with at least 512 bits of entropy.
+2. Run HMAC-SHA-512 with that data to generate a 512-bit HMAC.
+3. Take the first 170 (or fewer) bits as the seed (512 divided by 3, rounded down).

 <a id=Seed_Generation_for_Noncryptographic_PRNGs></a>
 ### Seed Generation for Noncryptographic PRNGs